-Outdoor living and connecting with nature reduces stress levels and make you feel happy.
+Outdoor living and connecting with nature reduces stress levels and makes you feel happy.
 It has even been suggested that gardening should be prescribed to patients through the NHS.
 Now that summer has arrived decamp outside to your garden, soak up the sunshine and enjoy the long light evenings.

 Get your kids to connect with nature and eat healthily by creating a vegetable patch.
 Grow a few fruit and veg for the dinner table.
 Home grown garden peas and strawberries taste way better than anything on the supermarket isles.
 Wandering down the garden path to gather them beats queueing up at the checkout.